 - Mandatory drug and alcohol counseling and/or screening,

 - Installation of an ignition interlock device, and

 - A criminal record.

-Experienced Newtown DWI/DUI Lawyers Can Challenge the Prosecution’s Evidence in Your Case
+Experienced DWI/DUI Lawyers in Newtown Can Challenge the Prosecution’s Evidence in Your Case

 - Live observation.
 Law enforcement officials are required to have probable cause to believe that you are driving under the influence before they can initiate an arrest, and this probable cause is gathered through the official’s in-person observation of the driver during the traffic stop.
 What the officer smells and sees is important, but can be challenged on any number of grounds by an experienced DWI/DUI lawyer.